Diverse Picture Books about Mothers

 Vanishing Colors by Constance Ørbeck-Nilssen

-You're Snug With Me Chitra Soundar
+You're Snug With Me by Chitra Soundar

 In a frozen landscape, two bear cubs are born.
 They express curiosity about what lies beyond their den, deep underground.
 Mama Bear teaches them about the land of snow and the ocean full of ice.
 She whispers to the cubs that they will always be snug with her.